Posted at 11:45 AM

-The Commerce Department plan builds on the significant progress the U.S. economy has made in recovering fromthe worst recession since World War II: 7.8 million new private sector jobs added in the last three and a half years;GDP at an all-time high; more exports than ever before; and a resilient manufacturing sector.
+The Commerce Department plan builds on the significant progress the U.S. economy has made in recovering from the worst recession since World War II: 7.6 million new private sector jobs added in the last three and a half years;GDP at an all-time high; more exports than ever before; and a resilient manufacturing sector.

 The “Open for Business Agenda” complements the broader Obama Administration blueprint for rebuilding the economy from the middle out, which calls for long-term fiscal reform, rate-lowering business tax reform, investments in infrastructure and education, and comprehensive immigration reform.
 Secretary Pritzker will in the coming weeks be announcing more details on each of the Commerce Department’s priorities.
 This fact sheet outlines the core areas and describes a selection of key policy initiatives.

 Trade and Investment

 The United States is the world’s largest exporter and importer of goods and services, and the world’s largest recipient of foreign direct investment (FDI).
 Trade and investment are clearly critical to the prosperity of the world’s largest economy.
 They fuel our economic growth, support good jobs—and spread the delivery of ideas, innovation, and American values.

 Yet today, too few U.S. companies export to too few markets.
 To remain competitive, the U.S. economy must continue to rebalance from one mostly driven by domestic consumption to one increasingly engaged with the 95 percent of consumers who live outside our borders.
 Moreover, competition for global FDI will only increase as emerging markets mature.
 As the lead trade and investment promotion agency in the federal government, the Commerce Department’s bottom-line goal is to increase the global fluency of U.S. businesses and make trade and investment a bigger part of the U.S. economy’s DNA.